snoonetIRC/website/content/community/trollchromosomes.md

 **What inspired this community?**

-* One day two of the original founders separately saw a post in r/trollx advertising the newly made subreddit of r/troll4troll.
+* One day two of the original founders separately saw a post in {{< subreddit_link trollx >}} advertising the newly made subreddit of {{< subreddit_link troll4troll>}}.
 They started a conversation in the comments that there should be an IRC channel for the community and later on that day (Friday, May 2nd 2014) we had a channel created over on Freenode.
 Not even a month later we were moved to Snoonet for a variety of reasons.

 **What sets your community apart from others?**